IMutsch53/IMutsch53.github.io/_pages/about.md

 - Train and mentor new team members, fostering a positive and efficient work environment
 - Handle customer questions and resolve complaints

-**Groundskeeper**
+**Groundskeeper**\
 Peace of Earth Lodge - Rushville, Illinois
 Dates of Employment: Summer of 2020

-- Assisted with general groundskeeping tasks such as clearing debris from trails, maintaining shrubbery, and managing cleanliness of facilities
+- Assisted with general groundskeeping tasks such as clearing debris from trails, maintaining shrubbery, and managing the cleanliness of facilities

 While my previous occupations have not directly aligned with my prospective career path, they have equipped me with valuable workplace skills, including effective communication, teamwork, attention to detail, customer interaction, and taking pride in my work.